 - Distractions you can control

-Facebook, Twitter, and Whatsapp – these are examples of distractions you can control.
+Facebook, Twitter, Snapchat, Instagram, and Whatsapp – these are examples of distractions you can control.

-You need to ask yourself – “Has somebody been forcing me to use Facebook, Twitter, or Whatsapp?
+Ask yourself – “Has somebody been forcing me to use Facebook, Twitter, or Whatsapp, or any other social media site?
 Or is it me only who’s been wasting time by checking statuses, tweets and messages zillion times a day?
 Is technology serving me or am I serving the technology?”

 I am serious.
 No kidding!